Doc077/melonly-php/README.md

 $name = DB::query('SELECT `name` FROM `users` WHERE `id` = 1');
 ```

-Due fact that Melonly is a MVC framework, it follow the Models pattern.
+Due the fact Melonly is a MVC framework, it follows the Model pattern.
 Each table in your database can have corresponding 'Model'.

 To create a model, use CLI command: